samudraarq/todolist-MERN/README.md

 ## To start the app

-Add your mongoDB server
->mongoose.connect(
-	// "mongodb server",
-	{ useNewUrlParser:  true, useUnifiedTopology:  true }
-	)
+Setup your db

+> add .env file in root folder
+> DB_URL="link to your db"

-To start the app, use
+To start the app, use at server

+> cd server
 > npm run app